OneDrive/onedrive-api-docs/docs/rest-api/concepts/special-folders-appfolder.md

 When OneDrive creates your app's folder, it uses the Application name set at that point for the calling app id.
 You may change your app's folder name in the [Azure App registrations page][1].
 If you choose to do so, you may localize your app's folder name by going to the [Azure App registrations page][1] and editing your app's localization settings.
+Changing your app's folder name in the [Azure App registrations page][1] will not rename existing special folders associated with your app.

 [1]: https://aka.ms/AppRegistrations